jabarjung/slackTestApp/README.md

 # Test App to test functionality with Slack API

-It is a app to demonstrate the Slack messaging integration.
+It's an app to demonstrate the Slack messaging integration.

 ## How to run it?